 [459.99, 408.88, 457.3, 384.67, 458.645]

-The token boundaries aren’t so obvious here.
+The token boundaries aren’t so obvious now, are they?.
 How do you decide where to draw the lines?

 We implicitly know that = does not belong in the same set as c and a.2 Therefore, c and = cannot be a part of the same token.
 Therefore, there must be a token boundary between c and =.